HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 Write a brief abstract about your research project.

-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:
+If the project is a reproduction or replication study, include a declaration of the study type with a full reference to the original study.
+For example:

+This study is a *replication* of:

 > citation to prior study